 - Provide quick snapshots of all your products and let the photos sell themselves.

-- Display various views of your products or close-ups on the intricacies of those products.
+- Display lightbox views of your products for close-ups on the intricacies of those products.

 - Compile large quantities of profiles (like team member bios, partner logos, or case studies) to demonstrate your company’s expansive support network, reach, etc.